SoftwareSeniPT/spotzer-codex/markdowns/daily-report.md

 ## The content
 The report consist of 2 parts.
 * The quick read, for a quick status of each projects on the go, or in hand by SoftwareSeni.
 See sample below.
+* The Table view. for more detailed information, such as project status, Notes, tasks left etc.

 **NOTE :** N / A